 Microsoft SC- 200

-This certification is good for analysts aiming for cloud- based SOC roles.
+This certification is good for analysts aiming for cloud-based SOC roles.
 Microsoft SC-200 focuses on Azure Sentinel and cloud SOC operations.
-This certification helps you to learn advanced topics in detail, such as threat hunting, SOAR automation and cloud log investigation.
+This certification helps you to learn advanced topics in detail, such as threat hunting, SOAR automation, and cloud log investigation.

 Splunk Certified Cybersecurity Defense Analyst (CDA)

-This certification is good for those who are working in SOC environment.
+This certification is good for those who are working in an SOC environment.
 It will help you to learn Splunk (security tool ).
-During this certification you will learn threat monitoring, log analysi, and investigation of security alerts.
+During this certification you will learn threat monitoring, log analysis, and investigation of security alerts.
 It is one of the most widely used SIEM tools in SOC worldwide.

 Advance-Level Certification: